The Dirty Secrets of RV Camping

 Think your warranty will cover it?
 It probably will.
 But, don’t expect to go camping anytime soon.
 RV repair shops operate notoriously behind schedule.

 You have two options.
 Learn how to fix your RV yourself or waste time (and/or money) having someone else fix it for you.

 According to an RV mechanic, these are the RV systems that will usually break first.

 This doesn’t only apply to Google maps.
 It applies to any GPS routing system that thinks you’re driving a car.

 Here’s what could happen:

-- You’ll come across low-hanging bridges: we’ve all seen in online.
+You’ll come across low-hanging bridges: we’ve all seen it online.
 A tall RV tries to go under a short bridge.
 The bridge always wins.

 You have three basic options for RV trip routing.

 - Use Google Maps & play it risky,